cblauvelt/batteries/README.md

 conan_basic_setup()
 ```

-To install the packages run `conan install . --build missing`
+To install the packages run `conan install . --build missing`.
+You may get linking errors when compiling against this library
+either for a batteries function that uses absl::string_view or an abseil function that uses absl::string_view.
+That is due to
+compiling abseil or batteries with a different version of C++.
+To fix this enter the following from the batteries root directory
+`conan install . -s compiler.cppstd=17 --build missing`.